fabio-hen/fabio-hen/README.md

 Electronic Engineer
 -------------------

 My name is Fábio Henrique.
-I am an Electrical Engineer, and a technology enthusiastic.
+I am an Electronic Engineer, and a technology enthusiastic.
 I have some knowledge in languages C and C++.
 Nowadays I'm learning Python and Data Analytics.

 ##